kalicg27/ka_api-automation-python/README.md

 # API Automation Framework (Python + pytest)

+The main goal is to show how I organise API tests in a clean and maintainable way.
 This repository contains an API test automation framework written in Python, using `pytest` and `requests`.
 The framework is designed to be easily adapted to any REST API by changing configuration values, and demonstrates how I approach test structure, maintainability, and reporting.